-Breamore House and Countryside Museum a wonderful New Forest day out.
+Breamore House Museum New Forest

 It is set in magnificent parkland and farmland.